Could Europe's top football leagues look to salary caps after coronavirus? | DW | 18.05.2020

 Salary caps vary from league to league and have complicated rules, but the general idea is to help keep clubs and leagues profitable by limiting what players can earn.
 They are also meant to help create parity as, in theory, no single club can buy success by outspending its rivals.
 Some would argue that they have helped make it more difficult to put together a team capable of winning titles many years in a row.

-However, while the National Football League (NFL) has seen a whole host of teams reach the Super Bowl in recent years, the New England Patriots won three titles and made four appearances in the final in the past six seasons.
-And while they haven't achieved the level of dominance of Bayern Munich in the Bundesliga in recent years, in the National Basketball Association (NBA), the Golden State Warriors have won the title in three of the past five seasons – losing in the finals in the other two.
+However, while the National Football League (NFL) in the US has seen a whole host of teams reach the Super Bowl in recent years, the New England Patriots won three titles and made four appearances in the final in the past six seasons.
+And while they haven't achieved the level of dominance of Bayern Munich in the Bundesliga, the Golden State Warriors of the National Basketball Association (NBA) have won the title in three of the past five seasons, losing in the finals in the other two.

+Tom Brady (center) recently joined the Tampa Bay Buccaneers for a guaranteed $50 million over two years

 This varies from league to league, but soft salary caps and another tool known as a "luxury tax" do provide rich clubs with a certain amount of leeway.
 Major League Baseball (MLB) doesn't have a cap but has a luxury tax instead.
 This is imposed upon clubs if they exceed a certain figure on players' salaries.
-This can cost teams that are willing to spend beyond the ceiling millions, depending on by how much they exceed it by and for how long.
-The last MLB team to win consecutive World Series were the New York Yankees who won three in a row between 1998 and 2000.
-However, some well-managed teams have reached back-to-back world series since then – and some have stayed in contention for several years at a time.
+This can cost teams millions if they're willing to spend beyond the ceiling, depending on how much they exceed it by and for how long.
+The last MLB team to win consecutive World Series were the New York Yankees, who won three in a row between 1998 and 2000.
+However, some well-managed teams have reached back-to-back World Series titles since then — and some have stayed in contention for several years at a time.

 Would the European Union allow them?